mekkablue/ShowCenterLines/README.md

 # Show Center Lines

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/).
-After installation, it will add the menu item *View > Show Center Lines* ( de: *Mittellinien azeigen,* es: *Mostrar lineas centrales,* fr: *Afficher lignes centrales*).
+After installation, it will add the menu item *View > Show Center Lines* (de: *Mittellinien azeigen,* es: *Mostrar lineas centrales,* fr: *Afficher lignes centrales*).
 You can set a keyboard shortcut in System Preferences.
 The plug-in will display a crosshair in the middle of the current selection:

 ![Show Center Lines](ShowCenterLines.png)

+It respects the italic angle and is Dark Mode compatible.

 ### Installation